 Investing in a good LMS has many benefits.
 The following list gives you an overview of what you can expect:

-- Cost saving: With a good LMS, you will save on most traditional training costs.
+- Cost saving: with a good LMS, you will save on most traditional training costs.
 You will no longer need to pay for live instructors, their travel and teaching expenses, or the facilities to host the training.
-Everything can be done remotely on computers that your company already provides.
+Everything can be done remotely but in-person training can also be coordinated via the platform.

-- Time saving: Employees can attend in-house training at different times, eliminating tedious scheduling and saving trainers and learners the time it takes to travel.
+- Time saving: employees can attend in-house training at different times, eliminating tedious scheduling and saving trainers and learners the time it takes to travel.
+A good LMS also increases the efficiency of administrators, by minimizing the time they spend tracking employee training.

-- Maintain compliance: An LMS allows you to maintain knowledge standards across the company and even among partners and affiliates.
+- Maintain compliance: an LMS allows you to maintain knowledge standards across the company and even among partners and affiliates.
 Everyone is on the same page.
-You can also maintain compliance with company policies this way.
+You can also maintain compliance with company policies using this tool.

 What should you consider when choosing an LMS?